Wildcrafted Lymphatic Wellness

 At PLANTiful Apothecary, I forage, grow my own, and buy fresh/dried herbs from local farms because there is nothing more amazing than working with locally grown plants when making our herbal medicines!
 Using locally grown plants is great for both our wild spaces inside and around us.

 From a wholistic health perspective, I approach health and wellness from the mindset that the lymphatic system does indeed feed all the other systems like its recognized in Ayurvedic medicine.
+IT is though to be the very first tissue tissue that is built in the body, the rasa. the strength and health of our rasa or lymph, determines the strength and health of all our other tissues.
+Every living cell needs water to carry out its functions in the body.
 Lymphatic health -- Immunity -- Digestion -- Skin health are all interconnected in my mind.
 After all we are 70% water.

 Lymph is the river of life that flows beneath our skin, nourishing our cells with water, fats, proteins and other nutrients, taking away the waste, and fighting off invaders.
-It's our our life force energy that carries our Prana, our Chi to all our cells.
+It carries our life force energy, our Prana, our Chi to all our cells.

 Keeping it flowing is an important part of our overall health and it's up to us to move it through active muscle movement and deep breathing.
+That is why there are clusters of nodes at each of our joints.
+They are there by design, and depends on us to move in order to flush and clean then, so they can work their best.
 Herbal medicine can help address issues of lymphatic stagnation and assist in getting things flowing.

 Our products are made with nourishing, locally grown ingredients that support the Lymphatic system in several ways.
 They are: